 Found 0 - 10 results of 65 programs matching keyword "performance art"

+The legendary Joshua Light Show returns to the Exploratorium’s Kanbar Forum to improvise an immersive, otherworldly environment of light in collaboration with acclaimed musicians Julia Holter and Linda Perhacs.
+Join the talented performers from the SFJAZZ Highschool Allstars for a live performance in our Kanbar Forum.
 Watch as guests of Exploratorium After Dark collaborate in a hands-on, ears-on exploration of musical cultures from every continent with educator Michael Bradke.
 Sound artists Shane A. Myrbeck and Emily Shisko elaborate on their thought process behind their interactive sound installation, Fathom: Self-Assembling Music.
 This art work was presented in the Exploratorium's Kanbar Forum in 2013 and into 2014.
 Science of Cocktails at the Exploratorium celebrates the artistry of master mixology shaken with the science behind the craft.
 TV personality and comedian, Zane Lamprey (Three Sheets, Drinking Made Easy), takes an in-depth, hands-on look at the physics, chemistry, and biology of cocktails, and engages in an exploration of your favorite libations in ways you've never experienced before.
 Science of Cocktails at the Exploratorium celebrates the artistry of master mixology shaken with the science behind the craft.
 Take an in-depth, hands-on look at the physics, chemistry, and biology of cocktails, and engage in an exploration of your favorite libations in ways you've never experienced before.
-This short documentary chronicles the people, places, things, and ideas at the core of The Windows, a four-day trek from the back deck of the Exploratorium to the top of Mount Diablo.
-Led by artist Harrell Fletcher and the Exploratorium's Center for Art & Inquiry in the summer of 2013, the walk involved a dozen hikers and dozens more participants and learning experiences en route to the summit.